 After being accepted to a University or College course in Canada, you will need to apply for a study permit.
 Once you have obtained a study permit, you are able to enter Canada.
 Typically, when you apply for a study permit, you have to show that you qualify for the course of study.
-If you’re going to a university or college, any educational institution, you have to show that you have been accepted.
-A letter of acceptance is usually the way to show that.
-You have to show you have financial support during your course of study and that you’re intent for coming to Canada or United States, depending upon where you want to go, is temporary.
-So this is a non-immigrant visa.
-It’s not an immigrant visa.
-Study permit is a non-immigrant visa.
+If you’re going to a university or college, you have to show that you have been accepted.
+A letter of acceptance is usually the best way to demonstrate your acceptance.
+You have to show you have financial support during your course of study and that your stay is temporary.
+A study permit is a non-immigrant visa.

-So there could be a number of reasons for refusal.
-For example, you don’t have the financial means or the immigration officer reviewing your case does not believe that you are really a temporary immigrant or that you just don’t qualify for the course of study.
+There could be a number of reasons for a student visa rejection.
+For example, you don’t have the financial means or the immigration officer reviewing your case does not believe that you intend to stay only temporarily or that you qualify for the program of study.
 There’s a whole host of reasons that you may be refused.
 However, there are some ways to avoid being denied a study permit, including:

 What Happens If You Are Refused?